QQbp/pygame/README.md

 # pygame
-practice python by coding pygame/n learn from this book "Invent Your Own Computer Games with Python"---Al Sweigart
+practice python by coding pygame

+learn from this book "Invent Your Own Computer Games with Python"---Al Sweigart